 In the above experiments, both the fine and raw features are used for data representation.
-To demonstrate the effectiveness of our data fusion method, in Table 5, we present the correct-classification rate, when either the fine features, or the raw features are used.
+To demonstrate the effectiveness of our data fusion method, in Table 5, we present the correctclassification rate, when either the fine features, or the raw features are used.
 In comparison to the results when both feature sets are used, we observe that our feature fusion procedure significantly improves the probability of correct classification.
-Note that extracting only raw features gives a better classification performance than extracting only fine features.
+Surprisingly, representing images only by raw features gives a better classification performance than using only fine features.
 We defer a detailed explanation of this observation for the next subsection.